Volkswagen Golf GTI (MK8) Carbon Ceramic Brakes Upgrade

 Compatibility note

-Define what you want from the upgrade: less fade, lower front brake weight, cleaner wheels, or a long-life premium street setup.
+Decide what you want from the upgrade: less fade on a favorite road, lower front brake weight, cleaner wheels, or a long-life premium street setup.

 Confirm wheel clearance for both the 380mm rotor and the CP9665 caliper.
 Spoke profile matters just as much as wheel diameter.

 Match the pad and complete brake package to how the car is used.
-Street-focused cars and mixed-use cars should be discussed differently.
+Street-focused cars and mixed-use cars should be specified differently from the start.

 Daily driving and service-life expectations